Hugo-COLLIN/SaveMyPhind-conversation-exporter/chrome-extension/README.md

 ## Roadmap
 ### Features :
--[ ] Make a Firefox extension (multi-browser development approach ?)
+- [ ] Make a Firefox extension (multi-browser development approach ?)
--[ ] Reduce file title length and move the next as the subtitle
+- [ ] Reduce file title length and move the next as the subtitle
 ```md
 # My title...
 ### ... is too long
 ```
--[x] Export source links
+- [x] Export source links
--[x] Link to the Phind original search on the file top
+- [x] Link to the Phind original search on the file top

 ### Bugs :
--[ ] Code is not correctly formatted when converting Html to md -[x] Inconsistent spaces between questions and answers -[x] Fix bug "AI Answer" with user question
+- [ ] Code is not correctly formatted when converting Html to md
+- [ ] Not longer exporting AI answers and source links => stronger CSS selectors (try not to use styling classes)
+- [x] Inconsistent spaces between questions and answers
+- [x] Fix bug "AI Answer" with user question
--[x] File title is the last followup question (= tab title)
-     => title taken from search bar
+- [x] File title is the last followup question (= tab title) => title taken from search bar

 ### Security :